gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

   - 0 = not implemented

   - 1 = partially implemented

   - 2 = implemented but not yet documented

   - 3 = implemented and documented

+#pagebreak()

 == Factor Analysis of Information Risk (FAIR)

-For purposes of risk assessment, it is useful to group security controls in a manner that reflects the risk assessment process.
-- FAIR is an important contribution to risk assessment first introduced in 2005 and has been standardized by the Open Group, providing a methodology for analyzing risk
+#underline[FAIR (Factor Analysis of Information Risk)] is an important contribution to risk assessment first introduced in 2005 and has been standardized by the Open Group, providing a methodology for analyzing risk.

 - The standards is probabilistic rather than predictive, understanding "the probable frequency and magnitude of future loss"

 - It provides a more detailed set of guidelines than ISO 27005, giving definitions more specifically tied to risk analysis and based on a belief that subjective qualitative analysis is inadequate

-The #underline[FAIR (Factor Analysis of Information Risk)] risk analysis document groups controls into four categories:
+FAIR risk analysis document groups controls into four categories:

 - (1) Avoidance controls